 His work is strongly rooted in Art History and its modernist champions, while nurturing an approach to basic science, from behavioural neurosciences, to physics and acoustics, but also alchemy, science fiction, existing and non-existent optical treatises, etc. Nonetheless, what essentially gives many of his works a peculiar characteristic is Estrela´s repeated use of images from nature and landscapes, and their connection with varied technology of recording and reproduction, sometimes explored to the limits of legibility and denaturation.

-Recent solo exhibitions include Lua Cão (with Gusmao + Paiva), currently on view at Kunstverein München, it was initiated at Zé Dos Bois in Lisbon in 2017 and will travel to La Casa Encendida in Madrid at the end of 2018; Knife in the Water, Travesía Cuatro Madrid, 2018, Ouro Mouro, Quetzal Art Centre, Vidigueira, Portugal, curated by Luíza Teixeira da Freitas; Baklite, 2017 at CAV Centro de Artes Visuais, Coimbra; Cápsulas de silencio, 2016, Fisuras Program, Reina Sofia Museum, Madrid, Spain; Roda Lume, 2016, Museum of Contemporary Art of Antwerp M HKA, Belgium; Meio Concreto, 2013, at Museu Serralves in Porto; Um homem entre quatro paredes, 2013, Pinacoteca do Estado de São Paulo, Brazil; The Sunspot Circle, 2013 at The Flat Time House, London, UK; Alexandre Estrela: Subjective Projections, 2011, Bielefelder Kunstverein, Bielefeld, Germany, among others.
+Recent solo exhibitions include Lua Cão (with Gusmão + Paiva), at Kunstverein München, an exhibition initiated at Zé Dos Bois in Lisbon in 2017 that will travel to La Casa Encendida in Madrid at the end of 2018; Knife in the Water, Travesía Cuatro Madrid, 2018, Ouro Mouro, Quetzal Art Centre, Vidigueira, Portugal, curated by Luíza Teixeira da Freitas; Baklite, 2017 at CAV Centro de Artes Visuais, Coimbra; Cápsulas de silencio, 2016, Fisuras Program, Reina Sofia Museum, Madrid, Spain; Roda Lume, 2016, Museum of Contemporary Art of Antwerp M HKA, Belgium; Meio Concreto, 2013, at Museu Serralves in Porto; Um homem entre quatro paredes, 2013, Pinacoteca do Estado de São Paulo, Brazil; The Sunspot Circle, 2013 at The Flat Time House, London, UK; Alexandre Estrela: Subjective Projections, 2011, Bielefelder Kunstverein, Bielefeld, Germany, among others.

 The artist has also participated in numerous group shows in institutions and biennales such as: Anozero – Bienal de Arte Contemporânea de Coimbra, 2017; L’exposition d’un Rêve, 2017, at Gulbenkian Foundation Paris, ACMI Melbourne and TATE Modern, a project by Mathieu Copeland; Hallucinations, Documenta 14, Athens, 2017, festival curated by Ben Russel, etc.

-Since 2007, Alexandre Estrela is the director and programmer of the studio Oporto, a non-profit screening room located in Lisboa.
+Since 2007, Alexandre Estrela is the director and programmer of a non-profit art venue in Lisbon called Oporto.

 TRAVESÍA CUATRO AT FRIEZE NY | BOOTH 4D